Crisis & Emergency Support Resources

-⚠️ I don’t offer crisis or emergency response services, and I may not be able to reply to messages right away.
+Side Quest Psychotherapy We do not provide crisis intervention or emergency response services, and we may not be able to respond to messages immediately.

 Mobile crisis teams can be a helpful option, but they may take longer to arrive.